ChalmersGU-data-structure-courses/general-course-information/exam-topics.md

 - ***You do not need to know***:
     - advanced mathematics to evaluate complexity classes such as integral-based reasoning
     - probabilistic reasoning to determine the average-case complexity class
-    - finding the asymptotic complexity of unknown recursive programs
+    - finding the asymptotic complexity of recursive programs of unfamiliar structure
     - optimality of comparison-based searching and sorting

 ### Complexity cheat sheet